CAVENDISH RADIO COSMOLOGY

 Prof Christophe Craeye (UcL Belgium) - Array design, EM modelling, Array calibration

-Prof Dirk de Villiers (Stellenbosch University, South Africa) - Antenna design, REACH experiment
+Prof Dirk de Villiers (Stellenbosch university, South Africa) - Antenna design, REACH experiment

 Cambridge Consultants Ltd. - Radio antennas and low noise amplifiers